Skip to main content

 Response

-Returns 200 with an empty body on success.
+Returns 200 with the stored device record on success.

 Error Responses